Wang Bo (footballer, born 1982)

-Wang Bo (王博 (Wáng Bó)) (born 8 May 1982) is a Chinese association football player who currently plays for Nei Mongol Zhongyou in the China League One.
+Wang Bo (王博 (Wáng Bó)) (born 8 May 1982) is a Chinese former association football player.

 Club career

 Wang started his career with Shenyang Ginde in the 2001 league season where he gained regular playing time in his debut season making 17 appearances and scoring one goal, however he struggled to hold down a permanent position the following seasons.
 This led to him being transferred to second tier club Xiamen Lanshi in 2005 where he gained more playing time and aided the team to a division title and promotion to the top tier in his debut season.
 He remained with Xiamen Lanshi for several further seasons until the club were relegated from the top flight and disbanded at the end of 2007 league season.
 Wang would move to Changchun Yatai for a season before he was loaned out to Henan Construction for a season long loan during 2009.

 On 28 January 2016, Wang transferred to China League One club Nei Mongol Zhongyou.